How can I connect my utility account to my home profile for personalized recommendations?

 By analyzing your historical energy use, QuitCarbon can estimate your future cost savings and make the most impactful recommendations, including appliance specifications, cheaper rate plans, and potential savings from solar.

-How do I give you access to my energy usage data?
+How do I share my energy history with QuitCarbon?

 If your local utility serves you both gas and electric data (common for utilities like PG&E), you only need to authorize once.
 If you have separate gas and electric utilities (for example, SoCal Gas and LADPW) you likely will need to authorize each one separately.